RCMP suspends training mission in Ukraine, leaving locals without paycheques

 In contrast, she said local staff working at the Canada-Ukraine Police Development Project (CUPDP), a police patrol technical-assistance project, provided free accommodation and office space so they could do volunteer work.
 They were also provided with first-aid kits, their salaries were paid and their phones topped up for a couple of months.
 CUPDP is run by Alinea International with $6.5-million funding from Global Affairs.

 When Russia invaded Ukraine on Feb.
-24, Ms. Sapsai said she and her boyfriend left Kyiv to a nearby town to stay with her parents.
-It turned out to be a mistake, she said, as they faced daily shelling from the Russians and the family fled to the capital.
+24, Ms. Sapsai said she and her boyfriend left Kyiv for a nearby town to stay with her parents.
+It turned out to be a mistake, she said, as they faced daily shelling from the Russians and the family fled back to the capital.

 “At this point, we are glad we are alive in Kyiv,” she added.